Standalone Binary

 ./koel php-server --domain koel.example.comOn macOS

-The bundled FrankenPHP binary isn't code-signed, so Gatekeeper blocks it on first run with a "frankenphp can't be verified" dialog.
-Strip the quarantine flag from the extracted bundle once and the binary will run on subsequent invocations:
+The included FrankenPHP binary isn't code-signed, so Gatekeeper blocks it on first run with a "frankenphp can't be verified" dialog.
+Strip the quarantine flag from the extracted directory once and the binary will run from then on:

 xattr -dr com.apple.quarantine .Run this from inside the extract directory before ./koel php-server ….